-Take this medication by mouth, usually once daily with a full glass of water (8 ounces or 240 milliliters), or as directed by your doctor.
-Do not lie down for at least 10 minutes after taking this drug.
-If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.
+Take this medication by mouth as directed by your doctor, usually once daily.
+Take this medication with a full glass of water (8 ounces/240 milliliters) unless your doctor directs you otherwise.
+Do not lie down for at least 10 minutes after taking this medication.
+If stomach upset occurs while taking this medication, it may be taken with food, milk, or an antacid.

 Swallow this medication whole.
 Do not crush or chew the capsules.
 Doing so can release all of the drug at once, increasing the risk of side effects.

-Dosage is based on your medical condition and response to treatment.
+The dosage is based on your medical condition and response to treatment.
 To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose for the shortest possible time.
-Do not increase your dose, take it more frequently, or take it for a longer time than prescribed.
-For ongoing conditions such as arthritis, continue taking this medication as directed.
+Do not increase your dose or use this drug more often or for longer than prescribed.
 Discuss the risks and benefits with your doctor or pharmacist.

 See also Warning section.

-This drug may rarely cause serious (possibly fatal) liver disease.
-Seek immediate medical attention if you have any symptoms of liver damage, including: dark urine, stomach/abdominal pain, persistent nausea/vomiting, yellowing eyes/skin.
+Ketoprofen may rarely cause serious (possibly fatal) liver disease.
+Get medical help right away if you have any symptoms of liver damage, including: nausea/vomiting that doesn't stop, loss of appetite, stomach/abdominal pain, yellowing eyes/skin, dark urine.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.